jmervine/node-hello-framework/README.md

     npm install
     node app.js

+### [SocketIO][socketio]

+Socket.IO aims to make realtime apps possible in every browser and mobile device, blurring the differences between the different transport mechanisms.
+It's care-free realtime 100% in JavaScript.

 ### [Spine][spine]

 Spine is a lightweight framework for building JavaScript web applications.
 Spine gives you an MVC structure and then gets out of your way, allowing you to concentrate on the fun stuff, building awesome web applications.